agilej/RTL/readme.md

 </dependency>
 ```

-set the template page in web.xml, make sure the param name is `tftTempatePage`; if not, RTL will use the default template page which is <code>WEB-INF/views/layout/template.jsp</code>
+Set the template page in web.xml, make sure the param name is `tftTempatePage`; if not, RTL will use the default template page which is <code>WEB-INF/views/layout/template.jsp</code>

 ```xml
 <context-param>